williamluke4/myPesa/README.md

 ## Info

 Works by looking for messages from `MPESA` then parses them using regex.
-I am not a flutter dev, was just experimenting and **Safaricom** don't provide a nice way to view/export transactions.

 ## Help Wanted